 - Pour the jelly liquid into the baking tray and carefully transfer to the fridge to set completely.

-- In a clean saucepan, heat the cream until just coming to a simmer, then immediately remove from the heat.
+- In a clean saucepan, heat the cream until just starting to simmer at the edges, then immediately remove from the heat.

 - Set the ganache aside to cool at room temperature, and stir occasionally so that you can check its consistency as it thickens.

 - Using a round cutter the same size as the circle of the cakes, cut out circles of jelly and very carefully transfer them one at a time onto the bottom half of each cake (you will need to use a spatula or palette knife wide enough to hold each jelly piece completely).
-If you are using cored cup cakes, use the off-cuts of jelly to spoon into the centre of each before topping with the cake lid.
+If you are using cored cupcakes, use the off-cuts of jelly to spoon into the centre of each before topping with the cake lid.